sagedemage/setup_kubernetes_cluster/README.md

 [helm commands](./docs/helm_commands.md)

-## MongoDB Exporter for Prometheus
+## Setup the Prometheus MongoDB Exporter

 See all configurable options, run the command
 ```